 Traditional surrogacy involves more risks and legalities.
 Because the surrogate uses her own eggs, it requires the surrogate to terminate her parental rights.
 Often, there can be emotional complications for surrogates during traditional surrogacy.

 For these reasons, finding a professional that completes traditional surrogacy may be difficult, as many surrogacy professionals will only handle gestational surrogacy.
 Because there are currently no federal laws regulating surrogacy in the United States, understanding the rules and regulations can be difficult.
 Many states have their own laws or statutes; some even got as far as to ban traditional surrogacy.

 You can find more detailed information on traditional surrogacy, the process, and more by clicking here.
-You can also fill out to learn more about the two types of surrogacy available to you and to speak with a surrogacy professional.
+You can also fill out this online form to learn more about the two types of surrogacy available to you and to speak with a surrogacy professional.

 Below, you will find information about the different types of situations you can choose during your surrogacy.

 Although there are only two different types of surrogacy, you have many surrogacy options to choose from: